-from the Small Arms Survey shows, the U.S. rate of 3.1 is though, very high compared to the world's largest economies.
-Closest to the American rate is Germany, with 0.1 violent firearm deaths, while more decimal places are needed to get down to the rates for the UK (England and Wales), China and Japan.
+Compared globally, the U.S. rate of violent deaths involving a firearm per 100,000 population comes in well below countries such asVenezuela and El Salvador which had rates of 51.1 and 43.7 in 2018, respectively.
+As this data from the Small Arms Survey shows, the U.S. rate of 3.8 is high compared to the world's other large economies and other high-income countries.
+Among the world’s largest economies by nominal GDP, France comes closest to the American rate with 0.5 violent firearm deaths per 100,000, while more decimal places are needed to get down to the rates for the UK (England and Wales), China and Japan.